hammadtariq/angular-2-beta-samples/README.md

-# Angular2Demos
+# Learn Angular with Typescript via Demos
-simple demos of angular 2 beta
+Demos of Angular 2 beta for Getting Started